OCA/connector-telephony/asterisk_click2dial/README.rst

 To use this module, you need to:

-* See scripts/get_caller_name.py to see how to set caller and callee name.
+* See scripts/* (as mentioned below in section 2 of Usage) to see how to set caller and callee name.

 * Click on Dial next to any phone number covered by associated modules.